AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-Who is the coolest Doctor in the hospital?
+How was the snow globe feeling after the storm?

-The hip Doctor!
+A little shaken.
 <!-- JOKE-END -->